-Having COVID in your life is like living with lover who just wants to take you down at any moment and never wants the best for you.
+Having COVID in your life is like living with lover who just wants to take you down at any moment and who never wants the best for you.
 They will always attack your weak spots when you least expect it.

-It’s cunning and baffling!
+It’s cunning and baffling.

 Of course there are worst things in life than to be in the throws of this daily enigma of assault, there are lots of things, really, like living with any of my last girlfriends.
 So I don't complain but it is a pain in the neck, literally.